Rise-Vision/oauth-token-provider/README.md

 ### Local Development Environment Setup and Installation

 First you need to have NPM and NodeJS installed.

-You will also need to also have Redis server installing and running before running the OAuth Token Provider Then you can clone the project with the following command
+You will also need to also have Redis server installed and running before running the OAuth Token Provider.

+Then you can clone the project with the following command
 ```
 git clone https://github.com/Rise-Vision/oauth-token-provider.git